x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-in-the-government-cloud.md

 2. Direct your end-users to follow the relevant steps in the preceding section in order to resume using Outlook for iOS and Android.

-## Known limitations of GCC mode
+## Services and features not available

-Features of Outlook for iOS and Android that are not supported in GCC mode.
+The following services and features of Outlook for iOS and Android are not available for Government Community Cloud users:

-- **In-app support**: users will not be able to submit support tickets from within the app.
-They should contact their internal help desk.
+- **In-app support**: Users will not be able to submit support tickets from within the app.
+They should contact their internal help desk and provide logs (via the Share Diagnostics Logs option in Setting -> Help).
 If necessary, the organization's IT department can then contact Microsoft Support directly.

+- **In-app feature requests**: Users will not be able to submit in-app feature requests.
+Instead, users will be directed to use [Outlook Uservoice](http://outlook.uservoice.com).

-- **Multiple accounts**: Only one Office 365 GCC account and one OneDrive for Business account can be added to a single device.
+- **Multiple accounts**: Only the user's Office 365 GCC account and OneDrive for Business account can be added to a single device.
 Personal accounts cannot be added.
 Customers can use another device for personal accounts, or an ActiveSync client from another provider.

+- **Calendar Apps**: Calendar apps (Facebook, Wunderlist, Evernote, Meetup) are not available with GCC accounts.

+- **Storage Providers**: Only the GCC user's OneDrive for Business storage account can be added within Outlook for iOS and Android.
+Third-party storage accounts (e.g., Dropbox, Box) cannot be added.

+- **Location services**: Bing location services are not available with GCC accounts.
+Features that rely on location services, like Cortana Time To Leave, are also unavailable.